| John Bosman | 754 words

 - Use your voice.
 Engage in regional planning conversations or local business alliances, and support infrastructure bills or public-private partnerships that promote reinvestment.

 - Get the right insurance strategy.
-Commercial property insurance is just the start — make sure you’re covered for business interruption due to infrastructure failure, equipment breakdown, loss of income from utility service interruption, and civil authority access issues.
+Commercial property insurance is just the start — make sure you’re covered for business interruption due to infrastructure failure, equipment breakdown, loss of loss of income from utility service interruption, and civil authority access issues.

 Infrastructure risk: quick answers